 Every culture is full of its own contradictions because people are full of contractions.
 But I think what is underestimated when we think of our views of leadership is the ability to actually make change.
 People can be fooled by charisma, or appreciative of a logical leader, or respect someone who takes care of their people, but the leader that can create changes has power.

 And in the end, that’s what most people are looking at when they see a leader they like.
 Whether that leader gained power for the less than powerful by leading a social movement or the leader made a sweeping drastic change on something that most people thought held its own power, like a key ruling.
 Or maybe consider a leader who was a minority and made it against the odds.
 That is powerful.

 People enjoy harmony, but they respect someone who isn’t afraid of the system or hierarchy.
 A leader doesn’t have to be “cut throat” to tell their employee they should go home early and take a break.
 They don’t have to be “ruthless” to clearly communicate to their boss the resources their office needs.
 Leaders can still use politeness, patience, and build relationships, but the respected ones put it towards making change happen and taking action. (for action-oriented, see South China Sea power struggle).

 That’s all to say that while the recent SCOTUS decision is a devastating change, I can imagine the tremendous power those who agree with it are feeling by the result of a long game.
 A game played over years that involved instilling fear among people and pushing through, often unfairly winning, the structural aspects of hearings and appointments.

 The pessimistic says that the “correct/right/moral (according to the modern world)” doesn’t always win, and such is life.
-The optimistic hopes that this is a turning point where the ones who aim for harmony realize it cannot be achieved without also building power needed to create change.
+The optimistic hopes that a loss is a turning point where the ones who aim for harmony and fairness realize it cannot be achieved without also building power needed to create change.